Comparisons12 min read

 Try SiteGround

-SiteGround has been around since 2004 — which, in hosting years, is basically ancient — and if you've spent any time in WordPress Facebook groups or forums, you've seen it recommended roughly a thousand times.
-There's a reason for that.
-SiteGround has consistently delivered solid performance, genuinely helpful support, and a feature set that punches well above its price point, especially at the entry level.
+SiteGround has been around since 2004 — which in hosting years basically makes them ancient — and if you've spent any time in WordPress forums or Facebook groups, you've seen it recommended constantly.
+There's a reason.
+SiteGround consistently delivers solid performance, actually helpful support, and a feature set that punches way above its price point, especially when you're just starting out.

 Key Features

-SiteGround moved to Google Cloud back in 2020 (same infrastructure as Kinsta, interestingly enough), and they built their own custom control panel called Site Tools to replace cPanel.
+SiteGround moved to Google Cloud back in 2020 (same infrastructure as Kinsta, interestingly) and built their own custom control panel called Site Tools to replace the standard cPanel.
 It's clean, intuitive, and way less overwhelming than traditional cPanel layouts.
-Look, I handed it to a completely non-technical client once and she had figured out the basics within 10 minutes.
-That says a lot.
+I handed it to a completely non-technical client once and she figured out the basics within 10 minutes.
+That says something.

-Their SuperCacher technology — a combination of static, dynamic, and Memcached layers — does a solid job out of the box without requiring you to configure anything.
-The WordPress-specific features include automatic updates, a free WordPress migrator plugin, one-click staging (on GrowBig plans and above), and built-in Git integration.
-The Security Optimizer plugin is genuinely one of the better security tools I've used at this price point — it handles hardening, two-factor auth, and bot protection all from one dashboard.
+Their SuperCacher technology — a combination of static, dynamic, and Memcached layers — does solid work right out of the box without requiring configuration.
+The WordPress-specific features include automatic updates, a free WordPress migrator plugin, one-click staging (on GrowBig plans and up), and built-in Git integration.
+The Security Optimizer plugin is genuinely one of the better security tools at this price point — it handles hardening, two-factor auth, and bot protection all from a single dashboard.

-Daily backups are included on all plans, with 30 days of retention on higher tiers.
-You also get free email hosting, which Kinsta doesn't offer at all.
-For freelancers and small business owners, that's a real practical advantage that saves you another $6–$12/month on Google Workspace or similar.
+Daily backups come standard on all plans, with 30 days of retention on higher tiers.
+Plus you get free email hosting, which Kinsta doesn't offer.
+For freelancers and small business owners, that's a real practical benefit that saves you another $6–$12/month on Google Workspace or similar services.

 Best For

-SiteGround hits the sweet spot for bloggers, small businesses, freelancers, and WordPress beginners who want good performance without a massive monthly bill.
-It's also great for agencies managing budget-conscious client sites where the client controls their own hosting account.
+SiteGround hits the sweet spot for bloggers, small businesses, freelancers, and WordPress beginners who want solid performance without dropping serious monthly cash.
+It's also great for agencies managing budget-conscious client sites where the client wants to control their own hosting account.

 SiteGround Pricing (2026)